CEMPD/VERDI/doc/User_Manual/VERDI_ch11.md

 Figure 11‑24.
 Add Map Layers<br>
 <img src="media/image071.png"/>

-As of VERDI 1.6.0 alpha release, the Tile Plot and Areal Interpolation Plot use the Shapefile format for all maps and GIS layers, the bin format is no longer used.
+As of VERDI 1.6, the Tile Plot and Areal Interpolation Plot use the Shapefile format for all maps and GIS layers, the bin format is no longer used.

 ### Configure GIS Layers